rjrosario408/GPPClone/README.md

 - Using Python to replicate the data analysis I do at work
 - Calcualtes %CV, fit parameters, and transformations
-- Returns either DRC or Inhibition graph with stdev error
+- Generates either DRC or Inhibition graph with stdev error and fit parameters table